 The Library is a place of quiet study.
 Students are expected to observe the Rules of Conduct as stated in the Student Handbook.
 Students must sign into the library with their student ID number.

 Students may come to the library during an unassigned period.
 They must sign in on the sign-in computer when they enter the library.
 Occasionally, as a result of scheduling, capacity, staffing, or class use, the library may limit the number of students admitted during free periods.
 Students may come to the library during their lunch period.
-Students wishing to eat lunch should get a library pass before their lunch period.
-After they have eaten lunch in the cafeteria, they can show the pass to a cafeteria duty teacher and then proceed to the library.
-The librarians may write passes from the library to lunch.

 Food, gum and drinks are strictly prohibited in the library.
 Bottled water is allowed.